ioccc-src/winner/faq.md

 We highly recommend that you explain why you think your entry is well obfuscated.

-For those entries that win the IOCCC, we often use much of text from the `remarks.md` file in the _Author's remarks_ section of the `index.html` file.
+For those submissions that win the IOCCC, we often use much of text from the `remarks.md` file in the _Author's remarks_ section of the `index.html` file.
 For this reason, a well written `remarks.md` file is considered a plus.